ggalloro/cicerone/README.md

 # Cicerone

-Cicerone is an AI-powered travel assistant that creates personalized tourist itineraries for any location (city, region, or country) in the world.
-It uses a single, powerful agent to understand your preferences and generate a detailed plan for your trip.
+Cicerone is an AI-based travel assistant that creates tourist itineraries for any location (city, region, or country).
+It uses a single agent to understand user preferences and generate a plan for a trip.

 ## Application Capabilities

 The application provides the following capabilities:

-- **Personalized Itineraries for Any Location:** Simply tell the agent which location you want to visit, your interests, budget, and available time, and it will generate a custom itinerary for you.
+- **Itinerary Generation for Any Location:** The agent takes a location, user interests, budget, and available time to generate an itinerary.
-- **Detailed Suggestions:** The agent uses Google Maps to find attractions and highly-rated restaurants that match your interests.
+- **Location Suggestions:** The agent uses Google Maps to find attractions and restaurants that match user interests.
-- **Optimized Planning:** The itinerary includes an optimized schedule with routes, travel times, and public transportation advice (like bus or metro lines).
+- **Route Planning:** The itinerary includes a schedule with routes, travel times, and public transportation advice.
-- **Web Interface:** An intuitive web interface allows you to easily input your travel preferences and view the generated itinerary.
+- **Web Interface:** A web interface is provided to input travel preferences and view the generated itinerary.
-- **Save and Modify:** You can edit the generated itinerary directly in the browser and save it for later use.

 ## Structure